-- While preserving the regulatory autonomy of the Parties, the envisaged partnership should include provisions to promote regulatory approaches that are transparent, efficient, compatible to the extent possible, and which promote avoidance of unnecessary regulatory requirements. - 37.
+- 38. While preserving the regulatory autonomy of the Parties, the envisaged partnership should include provisions to promote regulatory approaches that are transparent, efficient, compatible to the extent possible, and which promote avoidance of unnecessary regulatory requirements. - 39.
 In this context, the envisaged partnership should cover disciplines on domestic regulation.

-These should include horizontal provisions in line with Union practice in free trade agreements, such as on licensing procedures, and regulatory provisions in line with existing Union free trade agreements in specific sectors such as telecommunication services, financial services, delivery services, and international maritime transport services.
+These should include horizontal provisions in line with Union practice in free trade agreements, such as on licensing procedures, and regulatory provisions in line with existing Union free trade agreements in specific sectors such as telecommunication services, financial services, delivery services, and international maritime transport services. - 40.
+The envisaged partnership should reaffirm the Parties' commitment to providing, through sectoral provisions in telecommunication services, for fair and equal access to public telecommunication networks and services to each other's services suppliers and address anticompetitive practices. - 41.
+The envisaged partnership should establish a framework for voluntary regulatory cooperation in areas of Union interest, including exchange of information and sharing of best practice.